 MFA is only applied to a zID when it accesses a UNSW single sign-on (SSO) application.
 Examples of SSO applications include Office 365 (Outlook, Teams, etc), Moodle, SharePoint, etc.

-The majority of users will be prompted to verify at least once every 30 days per device used when accessing an SSO application and more often when accessing applications with a higher risk profile, such as the VPN will be more frequent (e.g. 12 hours).
+The majority of users will be prompted to verify at least once every 30 days per device used when accessing an SSO application and more often when accessing applications with a higher risk profile, such as the VPN which will prompt for MFA more frequently (e.g. 12 hours).
 Thereafter you will be prompted again to verify only if;

 Important: